Dense Fog Advisory issued for Bolivar Peninsula, Chambers, Coastal Brazoria by NWS - NewsBreak

 weather.gov

-Effective: 2023-01-03 11:00:00 CST Expires: 2023-01-03 03:45:00 CST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
-This storm may intensify, so be certain to monitor local radio stations and available television stations for additional information and possible warnings from the National Weather Service.
-Target Area: Austin; Grimes; Waller; Washington A strong thunderstorm will impact portions of northeastern Austin, south central Grimes, southeastern Washington and northwestern Waller Counties through 345 AM CST At 303 AM CST, Doppler radar was tracking a strong thunderstorm over Brenham, moving east at 25 mph.
-HAZARD...Winds in excess of 30 mph and half inch hail.
+Effective: 2023-01-03 08:00:00 CST Expires: 2023-01-03 06:45:00 CST Urgency: Expected Severity: Minor Certainty: Observed Instruction: If outdoors, consider seeking shelter inside a building.
+Torrential rainfall is also occurring with this storm and may lead to localized flooding.
+Do not drive your vehicle through flooded roadways.
+Frequent cloud to ground lightning is occurring with this storm.
+Lightning can strike 10 miles away from a thunderstorm.
+Seek a safe shelter inside a building or vehicle.
+Target Area: Northern Jasper; Tyler A strong thunderstorm will impact portions of northwestern Tyler and northwestern Jasper Counties through 645 AM CST At 610 AM CST, Doppler radar was tracking a strong thunderstorm over Colmesneil, moving northeast at 35 mph.
+HAZARD...Winds in excess of 40 mph and pea size hail.
 SOURCE...Radar indicated.
 IMPACT...Gusty winds could knock down tree limbs and blow around unsecured objects.
 Minor damage to outdoor objects is possible.
-Locations impacted include Brenham, Hempstead, Prairie View and Pine Island.
-MAX HAIL SIZE...0.50 IN MAX WIND GUST...30 MPH
+Locations impacted include Colmesneil, Chester, Rockland, Ebenezer, Browndell and Sam Rayburn Dam.
+MAX HAIL SIZE...0.25 IN MAX WIND GUST...40 MPH

 Comments / 0